HEALTH AND WELLNESS

 Frequent Morning Headaches?
 Jaw Pain & Popping?

 Most people guess that jaw pain is a dental issue.
+And they’re right.
 But people are usually surprised to hear that waking up with headaches or sore face muscles can be a dental problem too!
+If this describes your pain, you may suffer from TMJ or TMD related issues.
+(Read more from Mayo Clinic.)

 Headaches and facial pain are often caused by jaw joint problems.
 The jaw joint, called the Temporomandibular Joint or TMJ, is one of the most complex and most used joints in the body.
-If you suffer from jaw pain, facial pain, limited opening or morning headaches, you most likely have something going on inside your jaw joint.
+If you suffer from jaw pain, facial pain, or morning headaches, you most likely have something going on inside your jaw joint.
+Our office can diagnose facial pain and provide specific relief for your TMJ/TMD related pain.

 Dentists Fix Headaches and Jaw Problems?